 - Though Gandhi Ji was not against carrying out strikes, he believed that it should be the last option to which the labour should resort to, after the failure of all the constitutional and peaceful ways of resolving conflicts and negotiating with the employer.

-- The Gandhian approach illustrated that nature had provided us with the human capabilities and different kinds of property; thus such nature’s gift belongs to the whole society and cannot be considered as of personal possession by anyone.
+- The Gandhian approach illustrated that nature had provided us with human capabilities and different kinds of property.
+Thus, such nature’s gift belongs to the whole society and cannot be considered as of personal possession by anyone.

 - The objective of this theory is to adopt non-violent ways to bring in economic parity and material enhancement in a capitalist society.

 - Gandhi Ji perceived that every organization is a joint venture, and the labour should be treated as associates or co-partners with the shareholders.
 Moreover, the workers should have proper knowledge of all the business transactions as it is their right.

 - He focussed on increasing the production and believed that the gains should be shared with the employees because of whom it has been possible.

 - He also emphasized that the industrial disputes and conflicts between the parties should be resolved healthily through interactions, arbitration and bilateral negotiations.